maaaaz/fgpoliciestocsv/README.md

 Notes
 -----
-For a policy, an empty value in the 'action' column might mean 'deny', as this is implicit in a FortiGate configuration file.
+For a policy, an empty value in the `action` column might mean `deny`, as this is implicit in a FortiGate configuration file.

 Requirements
 ------------